jgm/pandoc/doc/lua-filters.md

   `pandoc --filter ./smallcaps.py`        1.40s
   `pandoc --lua-filter ./smallcaps.lua`   1.03s

-As you can see, the lua filter avoids the substantial overhead associated with marshalling to and from JSON over a pipe.
+As you can see, the Lua filter avoids the substantial overhead associated with marshalling to and from JSON over a pipe.

 # Lua filter structure